julkku/tkt-laulut/README.md

     they need to be surrounded with \( \).
 * For italics use `\textit{Text to be italized.}`
     (and textbf similarly for bold).
+  * Each line has to have their own commands (because LaTeX)...